 - Minimum GPA:

 - Course Prerequisites:

 - Some courses may have prerequisites.

-JCU elective courses meet for 45-60 contact hours/3-4 credits.
-CEA language courses meet for 60 contact hours/4 credits.
-CEA elective courses and PC elective courses meet for 45 contact hours/3 credits.
-Semester students may earn 12-17 credits (up to 255 contact hours).
-Academic year students may earn up to a total of 24-34 credits (up to 510 contact hours).
+JCU courses meet for 45-60 contact hours/3-4 credits.
+CEA CAPA language courses meet for 60 contact hours/4 credits.
+CEA CAPA courses and PC courses meet for 45 contact hours/3 credits.
+You may earn 12-17 credits (up to 255 contact hours).

-Prior to departure, you will select your preferred courses and indicate your estimated Italian language level.
+Prior to departure, you will select your preferred courses.
 You will be enrolled into courses based on their availability.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 To ensure that you receive credit for the language level you place into, have your home school pre-approve courses at several levels before you leave for Italy.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.